Beat the Blues With Simple Changes at Home

 Create a Comfortable Sleep Environment

 In the battle against seasonal affective disorder, taking care of yourself—including getting a good amount of quality sleep—goes a long way.
 If you have trouble sleeping at night, try maintaining a regular sleep schedule and make sure your sleep space is comfortable and set at a pleasant temperature.
-Also consider purchasing room-darkening curtains to keep any street light out as well as cozy bedding and aromatherapy candles or diffusers to help you catch some Z’s.
+Also consider purchasing blackout curtains to keep any street light out, as well as cozy bedding and aromatherapy candles or diffusers to help you catch some Z’s.

 Find Space to Exercise and Eat Right

 Don’t forget to exercise regularly and eat well throughout the year.
 Good food habits can help relieve stress and anxiety, both of which can increase the symptoms of SAD, according to the Mayo Clinic.
 In addition, staying fit can give a boost to your mood and self-esteem.
-Stock your pantry and fridge with healthful, easily accessible foods so you won’t be tempted to grab comfort foods and snacks, which too often aren’t as good for you.
+Stock your pantry and fridge with healthful, easily accessible foods so you won’t be tempted to grab comfort foods and snacks, which often aren’t as good for you.
 It’s also a smart idea to set up a designated exercise area in your home, whether in the basement, a guest room, or even outside, depending on the weather.

 Lighten Up Every Room